They were worshipped by the Aramayan civilization.

 Rama was destroyed not by humans, but by an alliance of dragon-flights, and, according to legend, their eerie was sealed.
 It is considered probable that Rama's hoard was locked inside, containing enough gold to ransom an army of kings.
 Rama was an offshoot of the Green Hills flight, a nomadic flight whose lineage was not known, and who had no other known offshoots.
 Rama, in turn, was a young flight with no offshoots of its own.
 The gold should have gone to the conquerors; but whether it did so or not, remains unknown even into the Sixth Age.

 As said above: the flight were worshipped by the Aramayan civilization, who (according to The Strange Matter Sword) 'were willing to channel the darkest powers they could find, even at the cost of their own souls, for their dragon gods', and did so, several times, when the flight was attacked by would-be treasure-hunters.
-It was reportedly during one such war-effort, that the alliance of rival flights destroyed their own.
+It was reportedly during one such war-effort, that the alliance of rival flights destroyed Rama 'completely, to a green'.